Haast to Paringa Cattle Track: History

 South Westland became less isolated when a regular air service run by Bert Mercer and Air Travel New Zealand began to Haast and Okuru in 1934.
 A wharf was finally built at Jackson Bay in 1938, and a road connecting the Bay to Haast.
 The Coppermine Creek hut was inhabited from 1948 to 1960 by the last roadman, Charlie Driscoll, and his wife.
 At that point apart from twice-yearly cattle drives the track was mostly used by hunters and trampers; Haast residents preferred to fly to Hokitika.

 The road connecting Haast with Otago over the Haast Pass was opened on 12 November 1960, and it was then possible to use trucks to take cattle south to Cromwell; the last mob to be driven over the cattle track was in 1961.
 Charlie Driscoll had by this time relocated to Big Bay.
 In 1965 the road north to the glaciers and Hokitika was finished, and there was now a continuous highway loop, bypassing the cattle track, which fell into disrepair.

+In 2012 a large slip on near Knights Point raised the possibility of road access to the Haast Pass being eventually cut off.
+In the 2023 election campaign, independent candidate Patrick Phelps and National MP Maureen Pugh both raised the idea of rerouting State Highway 6 inland through the cattle track.